Skip to main content

 FDA Mandates Changes to Label Warnings

 Yaz, Yasmin, and Ocella all contain the progestin hormone drospirenone.
-An FDA-funded study found that women who took drospirenone-containing birth control pills had a 1.5 times higher risk of developing blood clots than women who took other progestin-containing oral contraceptives.
-Another study found the risk for blood clots to be high as three times when compared to other types of progestin-containing birth control pills.
-However, other studies have found no increased incidence of blood clots.
+In 2018, an FDA-funded study found that women taking drospirenone-containing birth control pills had a 1.5 times higher risk of developing blood clots than women who took other progestin-containing oral contraceptives.

-Lawsuits Involving Yaz, Yasmin, and Ocella
+Yaz, Yasmin, and Ocella Lawsuits

-In the birth control lawsuits, plaintiffs have argued that the pills' design is defective because drospirenone allegedly makes the pills unreasonably dangerous for consumers.
-The lawsuits also allege that the drug manufacturers failed to provide adequate warnings about the risks associated with the oral contraceptives.
-In addition, a plaintiff may have a medical malpractice claim if her healthcare provider failed to warn her about the birth control pills' risks or negligently prescribed the oral contraceptive.
+In the birth control lawsuits, plaintiffs argued that the birth control pills' designs were defective because drospirenone allegedly makes the pills unreasonably dangerous for consumers.
+The lawsuits also alleged that the drug manufacturers failed to warn patients of the risks associated with the oral contraceptives.

 Getting Legal Help